dladd/pyFormex/sphinx/index.rst

 This is the pyFormex |release| documentation, last updated on |today|.

-These documents are to become a full documentation set for the installation and use of the pyFormex software.
-However, as pyFormex is still under active development, so is this documentation: it therefore is by no means final and complete; it does not even pretend to be accurate for any version of pyFormex.
+These documents are to become a full documentation set for the installation and use of the `pyFormex`_ software.
+However, as pyFormex is still under active `development`_, so is this documentation: it therefore is by no means final and complete; it does not even pretend to be accurate for any version of pyFormex.